Dan Sullivan (EastEnders): Storylines

-Six months later, Dan returns to the square in 26 February 2001 — still determined to get revenge on Phil.
+Six months later, Dan returns to the square on 26 February 2001 — still determined to get revenge on Phil.
 He plans to confirm this to Steve and, after learning that he and Mel are set to get married at the start of March 2001, sets out to visit him at his nightclub; the E20.
 There, he finds Phil's cousin Billy (Perry Fenwick) working as Steve's secretary and orders him to summon Steve himself.
 Billy initially refuses and attempts to threaten Dan by brandishing Steve's gun out of his safe, but Dan is unfazed and — after taunting Billy over how he would really feel about killing a man — easily disarms Billy, forcing him to drop his gun and discuss like "big boys".
 Moments later, Steve arrives and orders Billy to get out of his office.
 Dan then proceeds to sarcastically offer Steve his congratulations, and the two begin exchanging threats to each other when Steve reminds Dan of the last warning he gave him about leaving the square for good.
 Although Dan tells Steve that he is back in the square to deal with Phil and not Mel, he is dismissed at the expense of warning Steve to not be fooled by Mel as she previously did to her ex-husband Ian Beale (Adam Woodyatt).
 Their conversation ends with Dan offering Steve a handshake, to which Steve threateningly rejects by telling Dan to get out of his office — which prompts Dan to tell Steve that he'll regret crossing him.
 On the day Steve and Mel get married, Dan approaches Billy at Steve's wedding reception and demands that he bring Phil for him when the latter arrives.
 Billy complies and tells Phil that Dan is waiting for him in Steve's office, much to Steve's frustration.
 Upon confronting each other, Dan tells Phil that he plans to settle his score with him and begins to taunt him just as Phil gives Dan five seconds to get out of his sight.
 When Phil ends up chucking wine from his glass into Dan's face, Dan threatens Phil by promising him that he'll regret it.
 Later on that night, Phil is shot by an unknown assailant — though not before Dan resorts to harassing him with phone calls.
 Following Phil's shooting, Dan becomes a prime suspect.
 He soon begins to target Phil's godson Jamie (Jack Ryder), threatening to inflict violence on the youngster unless he agrees to repay him the money Phil owes him.
 Jamie makes his effort to avoid succumbing to Dan's threats, even when Phil learns about Dan's comeback.
 Dan also continues to torment Mel once more, and begins clashing with Steve over their similar issues with Phil.